neuroprismlab/BrainEffeX/README.md

 Group level statistical maps are computed and converted to effect size estimates using scripts within the [calculate_effeX repository](https://github.com/neuroprismlab/calculate_effeX).
 > The resulting effect size maps are avaliable on [OSF](https://osf.io/cwnjd/files/osfstorage), as they exceed GitHub's file size limitations.

-The script 'generate_figures.R' uses these maps to create the visualizations, which are saved in a figures folder and then loaded into **BrainEffeX**.
+Figures are created with the create_figures/generate_figures.R script from the [calculate_effeX repository](https://github.com/neuroprismlab/calculate_effeX).
+The figures are saved in the figures directory and then loaded into **BrainEffeX**.

 The R package containing useful functions used in this app (and in related publications) can be found in the [BrainEffeX_utils Repository](https://github.com/neuroprismlab/BrainEffeX_utils).

 ---
 ## Contributions
-To support **BrainEffeX** as a growing resource, we welcome contributions of large sample fMRI datasets (n>500).
+To support **BrainEffeX** as a growing resource, we welcome contributions of large sample fMRI datasets (n>400).
 Data should be provided at the subject level, after preproccessing and computation of functional connectivity or task-based activiation.

 ### 📊 Data Contributions
 - If you have data to contribute to the app, please see the README.md file in the 'for_contributors' folder within this repository.